 - The flame should be downside from you and flammable objects.

 - The best area to cook is above the deck.
 Avoid doing it in an enclosed area as it might cause lethal results when carbon monoxide gathers.
 Also, keep in mind that it should be out of children’s reach.

 - Prepare a bottle of water and cut the fatty portion beforehand to prevent flare ups.

 To complete your water cruising experience, food is a must.
 Hence, you need the best boat grill to prepare warm meals.
+To keep your foods more fresh, you can prepare marine coolers or marine refrigerators to put your foods on.
 Don’t forget, when your stomach is filled with goodness, you will have wonderful water adventures!